sva-dsi/2018-fall-course/week05/README.md

         - JSON: loadJSON("my_json_file.json");
         - the preload() function
         - Cat APis: https://aws.random.cat/meow
+      - Working on a p5.js project on your computer
+        - download your project from editor.p5js.org > unzip the file that was downloaded to your downloads folder > open the folder using your text editor > make some changes to the `sketch.js` file > open the `index.html` file in your browser
+        - every time you make a change in `sketch.js` you will need to refresh your browser
+        - running a webserver:
+          -
       - Refs:
         - [What is an array? - p5.js Tutorial](https://www.youtube.com/watch?v=VIQoUghHSxU&list=PLRqwX-V7Uu6Zy51Q-x9tMWIv9cueOFTFA&index=24)
         - [Arrays and Loops - p5.js Tutorial](https://www.youtube.com/watch?v=RXWO3mFuW-I&index=25&list=PLRqwX-V7Uu6Zy51Q-x9tMWIv9cueOFTFA)